 To translate our vision into reality, we identify three outcomes.
 Actions taken to implement the Land-use Framework must contribute-directly or indirectly-to these outcomes.
+The outcomes are inter-related and of equal importance although trade-offs may be required.

-Sustainable prosperity supported by our land and natural resources.
+Healthy economy supported by our land and natural resources

 Includes current and future economic benefits realized by the use and enjoyment of our land and natural resources.
 Much of Alberta's prosperity is derived from the land and other natural resources.
-We must ensure our natural resources continue to provide economic benefits to Albertans over time.
+We must ensure our land and natural resources continue to provide economic benefits to Albertans over time.

-Healthy ecosystems and environment.
+Healthy ecosystems and environment